cirosantilli/algorithm-cheat/b-tree.md

 ![btree](bree.png)

+Notable sub-cases:

+- 2-3 <https://en.wikipedia.org/wiki/2%E2%80%933_tree>.
+Equivalent to AA-trees, which are somewhat like RB-trees (TODO understand exactly how)
+- 2-3-4 <https://en.wikipedia.org/wiki/2%E2%80%933%E2%80%934_tree>.
+Equivalent to RB-trees!
+TODO how.

 Same complexity as RB-tree, but with slower in theory by a constant factor.

 Default data structure for MySQL InnoDB `INDEX`.